wthayer/documents/docs/BR.md

 The CA SHALL protect its Private Key in a system or device that has been validated as meeting at least FIPS 140 level 3 or an appropriate Common Criteria Protection Profile or Security Target, EAL 4 (or higher), which includes requirements to protect the Private Key and other assets against known threats.

 ### 6.2.8 Activating Private Keys
+No stipulation.

 ### 6.2.9 Deactivating Private Keys
+No stipulation.

 ### 6.2.10 Destroying Private Keys
+CAs SHALL instruct their Subscribers to destroy their Private Keys when they are no longer needed or in use.

+Individuals in Trusted Roles SHALL destroy private keys used on Certificate Systems when they are no longer needed or in use.

 ### 6.2.11 Cryptographic Module Capabilities
+No stipulation.

 ## 6.3 Other aspects of key pair management